-How to Make Your Wedding Guest List Easy
+How to Easily Create Your Wedding Guest List

 By this point in the beginning stages of your wedding planning, hopefully you and your fiance' have sat down and really discussed what the two of you want from your big celebration.
 If you haven't discussed your wedding budget yet, you'll want to check out my article on Creating an Ideal Budget for Your Wedding.

 So you know what kind of wedding you'd like to have, you've decided whether family will be helping with paying, and hopefully you've come to a decision on a relative wedding budget.
 Now's the time to sit down and come up with a guest list.
 It takes time to compile this list, make a decision on wedding stationary, and you want to give your guests time to respond, so it's important to get started early.
 The dreaded guest list is one of the big parts of wedding planning that just about every couple fears.